Please note that Tapas no longer supports Internet Explorer.

 With the gust of wind clearing his vision, he could now clearly behold a woman dressed in foreign garb and sporting unkempt hair standing directly in the path of the beast.

-Perhaps the most notable thing about her appearance was her glasses, the frame of which seemed to slightly ebb and shimmer with a bluish-greenish hue.
+Perhaps the most notable thing about her appearance was her glasses, the frames of which seemed to slightly ebb and shimmer with a bluish-greenish hue.
 It was either that or her one rolled up sleeve.

 Beyond that, Irin, even with his usual obliviousness to Possibility, couldn’t help but notice that her presence displaced none of it.